Signs, symptoms, grading, and management

 Patient Monitoring Checklist

-A convenient, printable tool to help nurses identify signs and symptoms of immune-mediated adverse reactions.
+A convenient, printable tool to help nurses identify signs and symptoms of immune-mediated adverse reactions associated with OPDIVO, YERVOY, and OPDIVO Qvantig.

 References: